NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 The Ideal Humidity Range

 Hygrometers track humidity levels to ensure optimal conditions for cigars.
 Digital hygrometers, in particular, offer precise measurements, maintaining this delicate balance.
-While many cigar aficionados suggest keeping humidity levels between 60% and 75%, aiming for around 70% RH (Relative Humidity) is generally considered best.
+While some suggest keeping humidity levels between 60% and 75%, aiming for around 70% RH is generally considered best.

 Effects of Improper Humidity Levels